 25 5 * * 1 root sudo reboot

-I personally reboot once in while when notice the aforementioned alert, however as a system administrator you can schedule the reboot automation using the above rule in a /etc/crontab file.
+I reboot once in a while when I notice the alert mentioned above; however, as a system administrator, you can schedule the reboot automation using the above rule in a /etc/crontab file.

-You can even customize the time and frequency per needs.
-Also, I do not suggest to reboot the Ubuntu server every day, unless if required, to maintain the smooth functioning.
+You can even customize the time and frequency per need.
+Also, I do not suggest rebooting the Ubuntu server daily unless required to maintain smooth functioning.

 Watch Ubuntu Maintenance Tutorial

-Watch the complete video tutorial about Ubuntu Cloud Server maintenance and it’s automation.
-It’s important to keep your server up to date and healthy.
+Watch the complete video tutorial about Ubuntu Cloud Server maintenance and its automation.
+It’s essential to keep your server up to date and healthy.

 What’s next in the #CloudServer Series?

 We have learned how to maintain the Ubuntu Cloud Server in the long run.
-And also automating the basic maintenance task using the CRON jobs feature.
+And also automating the essential maintenance task using the CRON jobs feature.

-Next, we are going to touch base upon the Ubuntu error logs and getting support for the resolution of any issue with Cloud Server.
+Next, we will touch base on the Ubuntu error logs and get support for resolving any issue with the Cloud Server.